pywielR/HAnnoI/README.md

 - importing single images or PDF files with one image per site
 - marking rectangular areas (referred to as items) within imported images
 - annotating each individual item on user defined dimensions
-- exporting annotations as a CSV file, which can be imported again to continue working with them
+- exporting annotations as a CSV file, which can be imported again to continue working
 - making screenshots of each individual item within the images

 The program also tracks and exports the coordinates of each item, allowing for subsequent analyses of this data.
 Though HWAnno was developed for one specific use case, its functionalities are not bound to scans of handwritten data.